 109

-They hail from the classic series Fist of the North Star, a 109-episode TV anime that first aired in 1984.
-This series is an adaptation of the popular manga written by Buronson and illustrated by Tetsuo Hara.
+They originate from the renowned series Fist of the North Star, a 109-episode anime that first premiered in 1984.
+Adapted from the celebrated manga by Buronson and illustrated by Tetsuo Hara, this show has become an icon of its era.

 ActionAdventureDrama